0xshariq/timeline/README.md

 timeline
 ```

-**Note:** Canvas will automatically try to rebuild on first run if needed.
-If you still encounter issues, manually rebuild using the commands above or see the [Troubleshooting Guide](TROUBLESHOOTING.md).
+**Note:** Canvas automatically rebuilds on every run to ensure compatibility.
+This takes a few seconds initially.
+If you still encounter issues, see the [Troubleshooting Guide](TROUBLESHOOTING.md).

 #### Option 2: Install from Source